Chintamani, Karnataka: Geographical Location

 Chintamani was originally a part of Kolar District since the Formation of State of Karnataka in 1950 until on 23 August 2007, when the Government of Karnataka carved out the new district of Chikkaballapur from the old Kolar district.
 Chintamani was then included into the new district of Chikkaballapur.
 Chintamani is one among the 6 Taluks of Chikkaballapur District.
 The Taluk Headquarters which is Chintamani Town is 36 km from the District Headquarters Chikkaballapur and about 74 km from State Capital Karnataka.
 The Taluk is bound by Sidlaghatta on West, Bagepalli on North-West, Kolar on South-West, Srinivaspur on South-East and Anantapur district of Andhra Pradesh on East.

 Span

-The Taluk covers an area of 892 km^{2}; the Town or the Chintamani Hobbli constitutes 15.208 km^{2} (5.872 mi^{2}) of the total area.
+The Taluk covers an area of 892 km^{2}; the town or the Chintamani Hobbli constitutes 15.208 km^{2} (5.872 mi^{2}) of the total area.

 Climate and Rainfall

-Chintamani falls in the Tropical Semi-Arid (Steppe) Type of climatic region of India.
+Chintamani falls in the Tropical Semi-Arid (Steppe) type of climatic region of India.
 The climate here is moderately hot and dry.
-The months of March to May of the summer season are very hot with temperatures of around 38 °C. The region receives very less rainfall of about 40 to 75 cm annually.
+The months of March to May of the summer season are very hot with temperatures of around 38 °C. The region receives very little rainfall of about 40 to 75 cm annually.
 The area receives rainfall during both South West Monsoon and North East Monsoon Season.